 Berlin is easily reached by air via most major cities in the world.
 The soon-to-be-opened Berlin Brandenburg Airport will replace outdated Berlin airports Tegel and Schoenefeld, and will serve as a major hub for carriers Easyjet, Lufthansa, German Wings and Air Berlin.
 Plan well in advance and airfare to and from Berlin is cheaper than trains and buses in almost every case.
 Having said that Deutsche Bahn offers various train ticket specials between European Capital cities for reasonable prices.
 Use their online form to find these bargains.
 Once again, book early for the best deals.
 If you need a taxi to get from the airport/station to your hotel, then you can reserve one easily online via Book Taxi Berlin.

 Exberliner.com has the low-down on major goings on in Berlin.
 The Berlinale (Berlin Film Festival) schedule issue, trends and columns—including the occasional snarky hipster columnist in a G.I.
 Joe hat and thick glasses thrown in to boot.
 You can pick up hard copies in various expatriate joints in the city.
 The Local features Germany’s news in English.
+Resident blogger Adam Groffman (who also contributes to Urban Travel Blog!) shares his tips on the best brunches, bars and nightclubs in his Hipster’s Guide to Berlin, part of a great series of city guides he pens himself.

 In the first week in my new flat in Berlin I found a row of English language paperback books lined up in the windowsill of a closed storefront.
 The one at the front of the row was Goodbye to Berlin by Christopher Isherwood.
 It is the story of a writer witnessing the end of an era in pre-Nazi 1930s Berlin.
 It told of a Berlin full of wild characters, roaring cabarets and clandestine communist meetings.
-When I leave Berlin, I plan to place that book in the same windowsill—if only as a reminder that Berlin changes, people change and move on, finally.
+When I leave the city, I plan to place that book in the same windowsill—if only as a reminder that Berlin changes, people change and move on, finally.

 Treat yourself to a brief history of 20th Century Berlin, by watching Cabaret, Valkyrie, The Lives of Others and Goodbye Lenin in that order… four very different films that span the roaring 30s to the fall of Communism.